 See Related: Best Tourist Destinations in the World

 31. Acadia National Park, Maine

-Acadia National Park is a great place to visit if you are looking to enjoy the outdoors and experience all that nature has to offer.
-There are many different trails that you can hike, and you are sure to see some amazing views.
-If you are looking for a more challenging hike, you can try climbing Cadillac Mountain, which is the highest point in the park.
+Acadia National Park is a great place to enjoy the outdoors with cool temperatures and amazing wildlife.
+There are many different trails that you can hike, and you are sure to see some fantastic views.
+For the most stunning panoramic views, hike or drive up to Cadillac Mountain, the highest point in the park.